 Tell Balata Archaeological Park

-This week a Joint Palestinian-Dutch expedition in cooperation with UNESCO started (2010-2012).
+The project is a Joint Palestinian-Dutch expedition in cooperation with UNESCO (2010-2012).
 Funded by the Government of The Netherlands.
 The major activities of the project include scientific research and the formulation and implementation of a Management Plan.
 For this the three involved institutions MOTA-DACH, the University of Leiden (Faculty of Archaeology), and UNESCO, work closely together with local stakeholders to implement the project.

 The project aims at contributing to the safeguarding of Palestinian cultural heritage and the enhancement of economic situation through tourism development, by presenting and managing one of the most important archaeological resources, the archaeological site of Tell Balata.